 So now that we’ve gone through all of the specifics about the different types of lube, let’s talk about some other considerations.

-Personal care products in general can contain some questionable ingredients, and ingredients with a low molecular weight can absorb into the bloodstream.
+Personal care products in general can contain some questionable ingredients, and ingredients with a low molecular weight can absorb into the bloodstream6.
 A lot of the components of commercially available skincare products are things that you probably don’t want to be slathering on your skin, let alone your vulva.

 Some of these ingredients to stay away from include: